Program overview

 Graduates of the Bachelor of Applied Science in Mining Engineering can pursue a variety of career paths in Canada, including:

-• Mining Engineer: Responsible for designing and managing mining operations, ensuring safety and efficiency.
+- Mining Engineer: Responsible for designing and managing mining operations, ensuring safety and efficiency in extraction processes.

-• Mineral Processing Engineer: Focuses on the treatment of mined ore to produce valuable products, including environmental compliance.
+- Mineral Processing Engineer: Focuses on the treatment of mined ore to produce valuable products, including the design of environmental processes.

-• Mine Planner: Specializes in the strategic planning of mining operations, including resource allocation and project management.
+- Mine Planner: Specializes in the strategic planning of mining operations, including resource allocation and operational efficiency.

-• Environmental Engineer: Addresses environmental impacts of mining activities, developing strategies for sustainability and compliance with regulations.
+- Environmental Engineer: Works on minimizing the environmental impact of mining activities, ensuring compliance with regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.